Lista del molibdeno: History

-The diplomatic situation in Europe worsened in August 1939, making the outbreak of a new war more likely in the short term.
-The European nations had already signed non-aggression pacts and mutual-assistance pacts between them; one of the most recent was the Pact of Steel (22 May 1939) between Italy and Germany.
+The diplomatic situation in Europe had worsened in August 1939, making an imminent outbreak of a new war more likely.
+Various European nations had already signed non-aggression pacts and mutual-assistance pacts between them, one of the most recent being the Pact of Steel (22 May 1939) between Italy and Germany.
 On 12 August of the same year, Italy's Minister for Foreign Affairs Galeazzo Ciano went to the Berghof, Hitler's residence in Bavaria, for a meeting with the Führer.
-Hitler talked about the possibility of an armed conflict restricted to the sole Germany and Poland in case Warsaw refuses Berlin's proposals, adding that "Poland's provocations and the exacerbation of the situation had made urgent Germany's action urgent".
+Hitler talked about the possibility of an armed conflict restricted to only Germany and Poland if Warsaw refused Berlin's proposals, adding that "Poland's provocations and the exacerbation of the situation had made Germany's action urgent".

-The Pact of Steel's clauses obliged Italy to go to war together with Germany if the latter had attacked Poland, but Mussolini was aware that Italy's conditions, following the 1935–1937 war in Ethiopia and Italy's aid to Francisco Franco in the Spanish Civil War, did not allow any further vast-scale military operation, so he communicated this to Hitler.
-On 25 August, the German chancellor asked to the Duce about what military equipment and raw materials Italy required.
-On the following morning, Mussolini called an urgent meeting at Palazzo Venezia among Mussolini and Italy's military staff to decide what would be requested to Berlin.
+The Pact of Steel's clauses required Italy to go to war together with Germany if the latter attacked Poland, but Mussolini was aware that Italy's economic and military situation, following the 1935–1937 war in Ethiopia and Italy's aid to Francisco Franco in the Spanish Civil War, did not allow any further large-scale military operations, and he communicated this to Hitler.
+On 25 August, the German chancellor asked the Duce what military equipment and raw materials Italy required.
+On the following morning, Mussolini called an urgent meeting at his official residence, Palazzo Venezia, between himself and Italy's military staff to decide what would be requested from Berlin.
 The generals present at the meeting received from Galeazzo Ciano the recommendation, with Mussolini's tacit consent, of exaggerating Italy's requests and of not applying any "criminal optimism".

-On the afternoon of 26 August, Mussolini replied to Hitler with a very long and purposely abnormous list impossible to satisfy.
+On the afternoon of 26 August, Mussolini replied to Hitler with a very long and intentionally exaggerated list, impossible to satisfy.
 The list, named "Lista del molibdeno" (lit.
-'Molybdenum's list') for the 600 tons of molybdenum required, was redacted without any parvence of seriousness and contained a total of 17 millions of tons of material and specified that Italy could not sustain the war effort without such resources.
+'Molybdenum list') for the 600 tons of molybdenum required, was drawn up without any semblance of seriousness and contained a total of 17 millions of tons of material and specified that Italy could not sustain the war effort without such resources.
 Mussolini himself added 600 pieces of anti-aircraft artillery to discourage the Germans from accepting Italy's requests.

-Italy's ambassador in Berlin, Bernardo Attolico, received the list from Rome and sent it to Joachim von Ribbentrop so he could send it to Hitler.
+Italy's ambassador in Berlin, Bernardo Attolico, received the list from Rome and sent it to Joachim von Ribbentrop so he could pass it on to Hitler.
 Ribbentrop, upon reading it, asked Attolico about when Italy expected to receive such a large amount of material.
 The question troubled Attolico, who, without any instruction from Rome, replied "immediately."

 Hitler, despite suspecting Mussolini was deceiving him, appeared sympathetic and said that he recognised Italy's precarious situation and that he could send only a small portion of the requested resources, but it was impossible to him to satisfy entirely Rome's requests.
-The Reichskanzler asked Italy to keep France and the United Kingdom thinking they were going to join through propaganda and troop movement and to send manpower to Germany.
+The Reichskanzler asked Italy to keep France and the United Kingdom thinking they were going to join the war through propaganda and troop movement and to send manpower to Germany.